Contract Management Tips for HR Professionals

 Give Employees Access

-An employee should always have access to any contract or agreement they have with the organization so that they understand their rights and obligations and so that they are able to leave feedback and make suggestions.
+An employee should always have access to any contract or agreement they have with the organization so that they understand their rights and contract obligations and so that they are able to leave feedback and make suggestions.
 Having contracts accessible and open is an important part of contract management for HR professionals because it gives them valuable insight into contract shortcomings, what employees like, what they are looking for, and what might dissuade a potential candidate from signing a contract that is easily addressed and fixable.

-Leverage Templates
+Leverage TemplatesLeverage Templates

 Good contract management also means consistency.
-Templates with standardized language that have already been reviewed and worked on by your legal department save time and manage risk.
-Templates also provide a better understanding of contractual obligations.
+Templates with standardized contract language that have already been reviewed and worked on by your legal department save time and manage risk.
+Templates also provide a better understanding of contract obligations.
 It can also save a business a tremendous amount of money since it reduces the need to recruit costly legal expertise every time a new contract is drafted.

 Automate What You Can

 The bigger and more complex an organization gets, the more contracts it has to manage.
 This is typically the way things go.
-As this happens, organizing your product schedules, NDAs, service agreements, master agreements, supplier contracts and the myriad other legal documents that you rely on to run your business becomes increasingly challenging and a downright headache without good automation practices in place.
+As this happens, organizing your product schedules, NDAs, service agreements, master agreements, supplier contracts, and the myriad other legal documents that you rely on to run your business becomes increasingly challenging and a downright headache without good automation practices in place.
 Poorly optimized contract automation can also have a significant impact on your ability to manage and stay on top of compliance data.

 A centralized place that you use to manage contracts throughout their lifecycle is an essential part of good contract management.
 Therefore, it's crucial to invest in a good contract lifecycle management software so you can easily track and manage each stage of a contract.
 Automation means fewer administrative errors, more productivity, lower costs, and better consistency.
-It also means being able to produce contracts and get them signed faster, streamlining everything from employment to benefits to client onboarding.
+It also means being able to produce contracts and get them signed faster, streamlining everything from employment to benefits to client onboarding

 Set KPIs

 It is also important to continuously incorporate feedback into the contract management process.
-This feedback can be gleaned following the signing of a contract as well as during exit interviews with employees by encouraging them to share their experience with the process.
+This feedback can be gleaned following the signing of a contract, as well as during exit interviews with employees, by encouraging them to share their experience with the process.

 Stay on Top of Risks

 It is crucial that HR professionals, and especially those with contract management specializations and in contract-specific roles, have a process in place for continuously scanning for, identifying, and reacting to risks.
 This includes risk with respect to things like data and personal information handling, out-of-date information that makes human capital allocation decisions less accurate, and whether or not benefits and compensation are competitive with market offerings to avoid losing high-performing and key employees.
+Contract managers must also be vigilant about potential contract breaches and their implications.

-Have a Standardized Dispute Resolution Process in Place
+Have a Standardized Dispute Resolution Process in PlaceHave a Standardized Dispute Resolution Process in Place

 Conclusion